dingxin-tech/dingxin-tech/README.md

 # Hello, World!
 I'm Jason @dingxin-tech 👋

 Welcome to my GitHub space!
-As a member of the Alibaba MaxCompute team, I'm dedicated to enriching the MaxCompute ecosystem, helping MC integrate better into the open-source community. 🌐 This account is also where I share a range of tools, my personal learning materials, and various interesting gadgets.
+As an user and developer of the Alibaba MaxCompute, I'm dedicated to enriching the MaxCompute ecosystem, helping MC integrate better into the open-source community. 🌐 This account is also where I share a range of tools, my personal learning materials, and various interesting gadgets.
 My goal through these shares is to enhance the user experience of MaxCompute users and inspire innovation.

 ## Committed to Building an Exceptional Ecosystem 🏆